Skasselbard/embeddedRust/README.md

   - that normaly means rx to tx and vice verca
   - but somtimes not -- depends on the adapter
 - ~~connect Boot0 Jumper to 0 (and Boot1 Jumper to 1)~~
-- connect both Boot Jumper to 0

 ```
 Arduino_STM32-master/tools/linux64/stm32flash/stm32flash -w ./generic_boot20_pb12.bin -v -g 0x0 /dev/ttyUSB0
 ```
+## Debug with ST-Link
+- connect both Boot Jumper to 0

 ## setup rust
 Install toolchain